Skip to content

 varpulis simulate -p file.vpl -e events.evtRun simulation

-varpulis run --file file.vplRun with MQTT
+varpulis run --file file.vplRun with live connectors

 varpulis demoBuilt-in HVAC demo